-By: Ireland O’Connell, Legal Intern, Volunteers Lawyers Program
+By: Ireland O’Connell, Legal Intern, Volunteer Lawyers Program

 Every month, Southern Arizona Legal Aid’s Volunteer Lawyers Program (VLP) recognizes a legal professional for their legal volunteerism.
 The award is a distinct honor.
 Of the 533 attorneys and paralegals who volunteer their time, twelve are recognized annually for their dedication to access to justice.